Home buying with a $70K salary

 When calculating affordability, your lender also considers your current debt load.
 Your debt-to-income ratio is the percentage of your monthly income that you spend on monthly debt payments.

-A borrower who earns $70K a year but has student loan payments, a high car payment, and high credit card payments might qualify for a much smaller loan than a borrower with the same salary and zero consumer debt.
+A borrower who earns a $70,000 income but also has student loan payments, a car payment, and high-interest credit card payments might qualify for a much smaller loan than a borrower with the same salary and zero consumer debt.